HewlettPackard/hpegl-metal-os-sles-iso/README.md

 </packages>
 ```

-Feel free to additional packages to list (as long as the packages are on the SLES .ISO).
+Feel free to add additional packages to list (as long as the packages are on the SLES .ISO).

 Additional package can also be added when cloud-init runs if you
 prefer that.